Is It Possible To Get a False Pregnancy Test? - Baby Chick

 • Shoulder pain

-“You may also get a false-positive test if you are checking too soon after miscarriage or giving birth,” explains Ryniec.
+“You may also get a false-positive test if you are checking too soon after miscarriage or giving birth,” explains Dr. Ryniec.
 The pregnancy hormone hCG (human chorionic gonadotropin) level can stay elevated for up to six weeks after a miscarriage and can cause a false positive.
+Some medical conditions may also result in false-positive tests.10 Certain types of cancer, chronic kidney disease, or ovarian disease can cause false positives.6,9,10 Finally, sometimes, women can have high levels of pregnancy hormones after menopause, and these elevated hormones can cause a false-positive test.11,12

 Causes of False-Negative Pregnancy Tests

-False-negative pregnancy tests are much more common than false-positive tests.
-The user errors discussed above are common causes of false-negative tests, for example:
+False-negative pregnancy tests are another possibility, though they are also rare.1 The user errors discussed above are common causes of false-negative tests.
+For example:13,14

 • Taking the test too soon